Captain Kidd, Wapping

-The Captain Kidd is a pub in Wapping, East London that is named after the seventeenth century pirate William Kidd, who was executed at the nearby Execution Dock.
+The Captain Kidd is a pub in Wapping, East London, that is named after the seventeenth-century pirate William Kidd, who was executed at the nearby Execution Dock.
 The pub is a Grade II listed building, and was historically used as a coffee warehouse.

 History

 The Captain Kidd pub is situated at 108 Wapping High Street, next door to the Marine Police Force headquarters.
 The building originates in the 19th century as a three-storey brick house, and was remodelled in the Edwardian era.
 To the rear of the building, there is a former workshop that goes out to a wharf.
 The building, along with 110 Wapping High Street, are now Grade II listed.

 In the 1980s, the building became a pub, having previously been a coffee warehouse.
 It was named after the seventeenth century pirate William Kidd, who was executed at the nearby Execution Dock in 1701.
-The pub has a nautical theme and retells the story of Captain Kidd and his execution; the layout of the pub is designed to be similar to a ship's hulk.
-It is a Sam Smith's pub, and is situated on Wapping High Street.
-The entrance has a large archway, and the pub has three floors, and has a terrace overlooking the River Thames.
+The pub has a nautical theme and retells the story of Captain Kidd and his execution; the layout is designed to be similar to a ship's hulk.
+It is a Samuel Smith Old Brewery pub, and is situated on Wapping High Street.
+The entrance has a large archway, and the pub has three floors and a terrace overlooking the River Thames.